msv-lab/f1x/doc/Benchmarking.md

 ## Tool ##

+The tool must be executed from the benchmark root directory.

 Usage:

 - `f1x-bench DEFECT` - perform an experiment (fetch + set-up + run + tear-down + remove) for DEFECT